bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_tasks.md

 </pre>

-### ARRIVED
+## ARRIVED

 A token in  @ref BPMNOS::Execution::Token::State::ARRIVED "ARRIVED" state waits for a @ref BPMNOS::Execution::ReadyEvent "ready event" indicating that all relevant data has become known.
 When the event occurs the token state is updated to  @ref BPMNOS::Execution::Token::State::READY "READY".

-### READY
+## READY

 A token in  @ref BPMNOS::Execution::Token::State::READY "READY" state waits for an @ref BPMNOS::Execution::EntryEvent "entry event" indicating that a decision is made to start with the activity.
 When the event occurs the token state is updated to  @ref BPMNOS::Execution::Token::State::ENTERED "ENTERED".

-### ENTERED
+## ENTERED

-Upon entry, the @ref BPMNOS::Model::ExtensionElements::operators "operators" are applied to determine an expected status update and the @ref BPMNOS::Execution::Token::state "state" of the token is updated to @ref BPMNOS::Execution::Token::State::BUSY "BUSY".
-@note The actual @ref BPMNOS::Execution::Token::status "status" of the token is not updated before completion of the task.

-A token is created at each @ref BPMN::BoundaryEvent "boundary event" (excluding @ref BPMN::CompensateBoundaryEvent "compensate boundary events").
+Upon entry at a task, a token is created at each @ref BPMN::BoundaryEvent "boundary event" (excluding @ref BPMN::CompensateBoundaryEvent "compensate boundary events").
-These tokens inherit the @ref BPMNOS::Execution::Token::status "status attributes" of the (ad-hoc) subprocess  token.
+These tokens inherit the @ref BPMNOS::Execution::Token::status "status attributes" of the task token.
-Furthermore,
+Then, feasibility of the @ref BPMNOS::Execution::Token::status "token status" is validated.
+If any of the @ref BPMNOS::Model::ExtensionElements::restrictions "restrictions" is violated, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::FAILED "FAILED".
-the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::BUSY "BUSY".
+Otherwise, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::BUSY "BUSY".

-@todo @ref BPMNOS::Model::DecisionTask operators must be instantaneous and are applied after the choices have been mad
+## BUSY

+For a task which is not a @ref BPMN::ReceiveTask  "receive task" or @ref BPMNOS::Model::DecisionTask "decision task", the @ref BPMNOS::Model::ExtensionElements::operators "operators" are applied to update the @ref BPMNOS::Execution::Token::status "status" of the token.
+If the token resides at a @ref BPMN::SendTask "send task", a @ref BPMNOS::Execution::Message "message" is created after application of the operators.
+If the operators are instantaneous, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED".
+Otherwise, the token waits for a @ref BPMNOS::Execution::CompletionEvent "completion event".

+A token at a @ref BPMN::ReceiveTask  "receive task" waits for a @ref BPMNOS::Execution::MessageDeliveryEvent "message delivery".
+When the message is delivered, the @ref BPMNOS::Model::Content "message content" is used to update the @ref BPMNOS::Execution::Token::status "status" of the token.
+Thereafter, the @ref BPMNOS::Model::ExtensionElements::operators "operators" are applied and  the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED".

+A token at a @ref BPMN::DecisionTask  "decision task" waits for a @ref BPMNOS::Execution::ChoiceEvent "choice" to be made.
+When the choice is made, the @ref BPMNOS::Execution::Token::status "status" of the token is updated accordingly.
+Thereafter, the @ref BPMNOS::Model::ExtensionElements::operators "operators" are applied and  the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED".

+@attention Operators for @ref BPMN::SendTask "send tasks", @ref BPMN::ReceiveTask  "receive tasks", and  @ref BPMNOS::Model::DecisionTask "decision tasks" must be instantaneous, i.e., they must not change the timestamp.
 @par
-@todo @ref BPMN::ReceiveTask  operators must be instantaneous and are applied after the message is received
+@attention Operators for @ref BPMN::ReceiveTask  "receive tasks" are applied **after** the message is received.
 @par
-@todo @ref BPMN::SendTask operators must be instantaneous and are applied before the message is sent

-### BUSY
+@attention Operators for @ref BPMNOS::Model::DecisionTask "decision tasks" are applied **after** the choices have been made.

 A token in @ref BPMNOS::Execution::Token::State::BUSY "BUSY" state waits for a @ref BPMNOS::Execution::CompletionEvent "completion event" before the state is changed to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED" state.

-### COMPLETED
+## COMPLETED

 A token in  @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED" state waits for an @ref BPMNOS::Execution::ExitEvent "exit event" indicating that a decision is made to leave the activity.
 When the event occurs the token state is updated to  @ref BPMNOS::Execution::Token::State::EXITING "EXITING".

-### EXITING
+## EXITING
 Feasibility of the @ref BPMNOS::Execution::Token::status "token status" is validated.
 If any of the @ref BPMNOS::Model::ExtensionElements::restrictions "restrictions" is violated,  the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::FAILED "FAILED".